Popular Switzerland Packages

 Which train journeys in Switzerland are scenic?

-This 7-hour journey is a must if you want to witness the best of Switzerland in one go.
+2. Glacier Express: This 7-hour journey is a must if you want to witness the best of Switzerland in one go.
 It traverses from Zermatt to St. Moritz, which are two popular mountain destinations.
-Passing over 291 bridges, and through 91 tunnels, the Glacier Express offers some of the most fantastic views along the way.
+Passing over 291 bridges and through 91 tunnels, the Glacier Express offers some of the most fantastic views along the way.

-From the medieval part of the Alps right to Italy, Bernina Express is a delightful experience.
-Along the way, you'll see glistening glaciers, palms, and the much-talked-about, Lake Como.
-Even if you're travelling via Switzerland packages which includes transport, make sure you customise it and book a train ride too.
+3. Bernina Express: From the medieval part of the Alps right to Italy, Bernina Express is a delightful experience.
+Along the way, you'll see glistening glaciers, palms, and the much-talked-about Lake Como.
+Even if you're travelling via Switzerland packages that include transport, make sure you customise it and book a train ride.

-The gondola ride up to the mountain at 3020 metres starts from the alpine village of Engelberg and takes you over the village, the green meadows and snow-covered ski slopes.
+3. Titlis: The gondola ride up to the mountain at 3020 metres starts from the alpine village of Engelberg.
+It takes you over the town, the green meadows and snow-covered ski slopes.

 Which are the best places for kayaking and canoeing in Switzerland?

 There are so many Switzerland Tour Packages dedicated only to water activities, that you’d be spoilt for choice!
 Amongst the favourite sports are:

 1. Lake Brienz: Accompanied by a trained professional and equipped with appropriate warm clothing, paddle your way across the snow-capped mountains on the mesmerizingly beautiful Lake Brienz.
 There are also a couple of kayak schools here to train you before heading into the deep end.